rqlite/rqlite/DOC/AUTO_CLUSTERING.md

 These three nodes will automatically find each other, and cluster.
 You can start the nodes in any order and at anytime.
 Furthermore, the cluster Leader will continually update Consul with its address.
 This means other nodes can be launched later and automatically join the cluster, even if the Leader changes.

 #### Docker
-It's even easier with Docker, as you can launch every node identically:
+It's even easier with Docker, as you can launch every node almost identically:
 ```bash
 docker run rqlite/rqlite -disco-mode=consul-kv -disco-config '{"address": "example.com:8500"}'
 ```

 ### etcd
-Autoclustering with etcd is very similar.
+A third approach uses [etcd](https://www.etcd.io/) to coordinate clustering.
+Autoclustering with etcd is very similar to Consul.
+Like when you use Consul, the advantage of this approach is that you do need to know the network addresses of the nodes ahead of time.

 Let's assume etcd is available at `example.com:2379`.

 Node 1:
 ```bash